 Pursuant to Section 16 of the Exchange Act, the Company's directors and certain executive officers are required to report, within specified due dates, their initial ownership of the Company's Common Stock and all subsequent acquisitions, dispositions or other transfers of interest in such securities, if and to the extent reportable events occur which require reporting by such due dates.
 The Company is required to identify in its proxy statement whether it has knowledge that any person required to file such a report may have failed to do so in a timely manner.
-Based on that review, all of the Company's directors and all executive officers subject to the reporting requirements satisfied such requirements in full during fiscal 2021.
+Based on that review, all of the Company's directors subject to the reporting requirements satisfied such requirements in full during fiscal 2022.
+However, due to technical glitches with the platform that Ashland used to file the reports, there were delays in filing the reports on behalf of all Ashland executive officers in connection with their annual equity grants in November 2021.